kjmkeane/kjmkeane/README.md

 Hi, I’m @kjmkeane.

-I’m interested in poetry and poetics and am currently learning “Python Basics for Data Science” on ‘edX’.
+I’m interested in poetry and poetics.

+As an aid to my research, I am currently learning “Python Basics for Data Science” on ‘edX’.

-You can reach me via kevinkeane@mac.com
+If you are exploring how Python can further research into poetry and should like to exchange thoughts and ideas, I can be reached via kevinkeane@mac.com

 <!---
 kjmkeane/kjmkeane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.